 An assessment score reflects the student's knowledge of words that are relatively strong in memory.
 We recommend that assessment scores should only be used as a portion of the students' overall grade so that training remains the main focus of Membean.

-Factor in Dubious Minutes
+Penalize in Dubious Minutes

 Dubious minutes are reported when students appear to be repeatedly disengaged from a training session.
 While some teachers deduct points for dubious minutes, we recommend having a conversation with the student first to find out why the student is disengaged with their training.
+You may want to consider penalizing students for dubious minutes if they continue to occur after you've had that conversation.

 Tips From Our Teachers